 Traditional Japanese swordsmithing forges are fueled by softwood charcoal which is first chopped, screened, and sorted into several sizes for different stages of the forging process.
 The winnowing basket shaped “mi” (箕) is used to store and move charcoal between screens during the sumi-kiri process.
 See the whole museum forge project here.

 Pierre Nadeau of soulsmithing.com prepares to light his new forge in Canada.
 The focus of this video is sumi-kiri, charcoal chopping, screening, and sorting techniques, and will offer some valuable details for astute observers.
-Read more about the project, or watch the whole soulsmithing series.
-The charcoal is… Continue reading
+Read more about the project, or watch the… Continue reading